The UK agreed to make a series of payments to the European Union, as part of the deal to leave the EU.

 Most of the money paid in later years will be contributions towards funding the pensions of EU staff.

-But there will also be money paid back to the UK from things like its money in the European Investment Bank (just over £3bn) and the European Central Bank (about £50m).
+There will also be money paid back to the UK from things like its money in the European Investment Bank (just over £3bn) and the European Central Bank (about £50m).

 The UK will also receive a share of any money paid to the EU in fines that were imposed before the end of 2020, which is estimated to be worth about £1.2bn.